chrisboo/cueclick/README.md

    - Press on `Embed`, and `Publish`
    - Use CueClick

+## Concerns

+There are several concerns associated with the current application design:

+- Users have to publish their presentations before they can use the application

+Although their presentations are not indexed by Google at the present moment, it is hard to say whether this trend will last.
+This makes it less appealing to users who prefer to keep their presentations private.

 ## Aim

 We hope to facilitate presentations by allowing users to refer to scripts and control slides remotely through their mobile devices.